Brewcode-dev/paylaod-sandbox/src/blocks/CollectionSlider/README.md

 - 🎨 Multiple card styles and themes
 - 📱 Mobile-friendly design
 - 🔗 Automatic linking to item pages
+- 🚫 **Isolated navigation** - no conflicts with other sliders on the same page
+- 🔧 **Smart field mapping** - automatically adapts to collection structure
+- ⚡ **Optimized performance** - stable references prevent infinite re-renders

 ## Supported Collections